innovatrics/smartface-integrations/README.md

 Send information over a network as a result of the Access Controller's open message.
 Ideal as a model for future integrations with network controllers and network relays.

 ## Scripts [Various]
-In `src/Scripts` folder you may find various smaller scripts with various purposes are available over here.
+In `src/Scripts` folder you may find various smaller scripts with various purposes available over here.

 ## Scripts/AddImagesFromFolderToSmartFace [PowerShell]
 A sample PowerShell script for registering a Watchlist Member for each image file in the provided folder.